thomasallanhouse/forest_plot/README.md

-# forest_plot
+# Forest Plot

-R code for a nice forest plot
+R code for a nice forest plot, specifically intended to display regression output.